botond-ai/GasAgent/mini_projects/balazs.srancsik/HW2/readme.md

 📷 You will find 2 example screenshots how the code is working in this the same folder next to this readme file.

 🧪 Pytest scripts and test reports have been added to both radio and book tools into Test_Scripts_And_Logs folder: test_radio.py -> test_radio_report.html,   test_book.py -> test_book_report.html.
-    Screenshot of the test results are also added.
+    Screenshots of the test results are also added.

 🔬 Try any of the below questions: